 The watch is a too beautiful accessory to disregard its importance.
 To choose a proper watch about 500 and under, look at which of the following categories match your everyday outfit best and select your watch accordingly.

-Formal attire – tuxedos and dinner suits – The best choice here is a classic watch with a small, elegant case that fits well beneath the cuff.
+Formal attire – tuxedos and dinner suits – The best choice here are classic style watches with a small, elegant case that fits well beneath the cuff.
 The watch case that fits tuxedo best is usually silver but in the past, a gold ones were also popular so it will not be a big mistake if you wear a gold one.
 Choose a natural leather wrist strap that fits your hand.

 Elegant Attire – less formal suits (and sports suits) – although it’s still a suit, it’s a lot less formal than the dinner one and you have a lot more room when making a choice.
 Apart from a typical classic “formal” watch, a chronograph, a diver and a pilot are good matches here too.

 Elegant Attire – an everyday suit – The rule ‘the less the better’ goes here similarly well as with more formal suits.
 It should be discrete, elegant and of a simple design.
-Either a classic watch that goes well with any suit is a good choice or a slim chronograph.
+Either a classic watch that goes well with any suit is a good choice or chronograph watch dials.
 Of course, it’s important to match the watch to your style and personality – if you are passionate about extreme sports but you have to wear a suit to work, a bigger case can fit you well unless it’s inappropriate on your position.

 Casual Attire – Here your choice is much broader – you can choose a thicker watch-case, with more colors, functions and details.
 You can also use a classic watch, switching the strap to a less formal one, for example, a NATO (nylon) style.